openstack-archive/compass-core/vagrant/README.md

 ### Ansible code

-* All ansible-related code on github: [https://github.com/stackforge/compass-adatpers](https://github.com/stackforge/compass-adapters), switch to branch *dev/experimental* and ansible files are under /ansible directory
+* All ansible-related code on github: [https://github.com/stackforge/compass-adatpers](https://github.com/stackforge/compass-adapters).

 * On the Compass virtualbox, to access ansible playbooks, go to ```/var/ansible/openstack_juno```.
 To check/modify the ansible code on any existing environment, go to ```/var/ansible/run/{{ cluster_name }}```